"I Am a Dodge" a Candid Interview With Frances Mealbach

 My Dad Left So Many Clues

 After my father's funeral, a close cousin of my father, "Mrs.June Eschtruth," requested I accompany her to her place of business?
-There in her office safe she had a package my father had given her for safekeeping long before his death.
-He requested that the package be given to me only upon his death.
+There in her office safe, she had a package my father had given her for safekeeping long before his death.
+He requested that the package is given to me only upon his death.

 I already had children of my own!
 In addition, I was shocked to see my first name had been listed as "Frances", I was always referred to as Lucille?
 The name I had known, and gone by my entire life?
 The surname listed on the birth registration was that of Manzer.
 Why was the name Frances on my birth registration?
 I had never had a proper birth certificate, so this left me to wonder?
 It also made me realize, something was very wrong?

 I felt betrayed, sad, and could not imagine why my father, the father I adored, waited until his death to make it known that I had been adopted, and that my real name was Frances?
-Furthermore, for what unknown reason could dad have had to wanted me to know these facts after his death?
-When he would not be physically available to help me understand why he had not been truthful about my birth?
-My father was an honest and God fearing man, it would not be in his character to lie.
+Furthermore, for what unknown reason could dad have had to want me to know these facts after his death?
+When would he not be physically available to help me understand why he had not been truthful about my birth?
+My father was an honest and God-fearing man, it would not be in his character to lie.

 The Photo's Were Old And Worn

-"My Father wanted me to have this photo, and went to great lengths to make sure I received it.
+"My Father wanted me to have this photo and went to great lengths to make sure I received it.
 It was kept under lock and key until his death."
-This photo initiated strong feelings, and haunted me.
+This photo-initiated strong feeling and haunted me.
 It was the first piece of a puzzle.
 A puzzle that I needed to complete.
 I looked at each and every photo dad left me over and over again.
 Noting every detail.
 My mom wore a fur coat, my buggy having a beautiful stain glass insets on each side.
 I had never seen such an elaborate buggy.
-A photo with dad and mom in a grand Dodge automobile. " These many photo seem flood me with memories of my early childhood.
+A photo with dad and mom in a grand Dodge automobile. " These many photos seem to flood me with memories of my early childhood.